Category: Toronto Parks with Splash Pads & Wading Pools

 Yonge-Dundas Square in Downtown Toronto

 Update: The T.O Tix booth, the half-price ticket booth for theatre tickets in Yonge-Dundas Square, permanently closed in April 2020.
-Yonge-Dundas Square is so awesome now compared to when my husband and I went to Ryerson over a decade ago.
-It certainly had character then, but it really wasn’t an area of the city you […]
+Yonge-Dundas Square has undergone a remarkable transformation since my husband and I attended Ryerson Toronto Metropolitan University.
+While it possessed a certain charm back then, it wasn’t exactly an ideal place in the city to…

 -